Jakurski Family Associate Professor of Business Administration

 By now most companies have sustainability programs.
 But a mishmash of sustainability tactics does not add up to a sustainable strategy.
 To endure, a strategy must address the interests of all stakeholders: investors, employees, customers, and society at large.
 To do that, it has to increase shareholder value while at the same time improving the firm’s performance on environmental, social, and governance (ESG) dimensions.

 Professor's Serafeim reseach has shown the value implications of integrating sustainability in a company's strategy and operations, and what are the distinguishing organizational processes that sustainable organizations have.
+His work on the financial materiality of sustainability investments was the first one to demonstrate the path to financial value.
 Relatedly, in his work he has outlined a process that can be used to execute a sustainable strategy and extend the boundaries of The Performance Frontier, and how to implement a strategy to achieve organizational change.

 In his line of work on sustainable investing he has documented a market interest in nonfinancial information, how sell-side analysts have shifted their perceptions about the value of sustainability, and how firms with better ESG performance have better access to finance.